 CatSat’s key technology demonstration is FreeFall’s advanced antenna system for small spacecraft.
 It utilizes an ultra-lightweight inflatable structure that can be stowed in a very small volume, then deployed in orbit to provide a large aperture high-gain antenna.
 This approach will dramatically increase the total data return and overall effectiveness of Cubesats and other small satellites.

-During the CatSat mission, the FreeFall inflatable antenna will transmit high-definition Earth imagery to a 6.1 m ground station antenna located at Biosphere2 near Tucson.
+During the CatSat mission, the FreeFall inflatable antenna will transmit high-definition Earth imagery to a 6.1 m ground station antenna located at Tech Parks Arizona.
 A second whip antenna will also be used to probe how the ionosphere structure varies at different times of the day.
 The 6-month CatSat mission will complete the testing and validation of the FreeFall inflatable antenna and will represent a major contribution to future commercial, scientific, and government space missions.